backups-obsidian/backup-obsidian-2/100 study-notes/110 Kubernetes/Kubernetes - StatefulSet.md

 	- LoadBalancer Service
 	- Individual Service Name
 		- ![[attachments/Pasted image 20220903222425.png]]

+- We need to have a [[Kubernetes - Services Deep Dive#Headless Services|headless service]] with a StatefulSet for individual service name.

 > [!note]- Having a fixed endpoint & pod name ensures that pods have sticky identity to retain state & retain role.
 > ![[attachments/Pasted image 20220903222521.png]]